-Although the endometrial receptivity analysis is indicated for all the patients starting assisted reproductive treatments, is highly recommended if you’ve undergone two or more IVF cycles that were not successful, where the embryos were of good quality.
-If you have had two miscarriages or more, you may want to ask your doctor if Pre-implantation Genetic Testing for the Aneuploidy (previously known as PGS) is something that they suggest, as it can help increase the chances of having a healthy baby and decrease your chances of a miscarriage.
+Although the endometrial receptivity analysis is indicated for all patients starting assisted reproductive treatments, is highly recommended if you’ve undergone two or more IVF cycles that were not successful, where the embryos were of good quality.
+If you’ve got had miscarriages or more, you can need to invite your physician if Pre-implantation Genetic Testing for Aneuploidy (formerly called PGS) is some thing that they suggest, as it could assist boom the probabilities of getting a healthful child and reduce your probabilities of a miscarriage.

 For more queries, Call us at +9196507 25386, +91 011 3560 4368.